Mega Man: Mega Man Zero

-In the Mega Man Zero series, the gameplay is largely similar to Zero's play style in the later Mega Man X games, featuring a more close-quarter hack-n-slash combat compared to Mega Man X's ranged combat, and features an in-depth ranking system that rewards the player with new abilities and enhancements (such as copied abilities from boss characters) in exchange for better play performance.
-In the fourth game, Zero can also physically steal weapons from enemies (such as axes and guns).
+In the Mega Man Zero series, the gameplay is largely similar to Zero's play style in the later Mega Man X games, featuring a greater emphasis on close-quarters hack-and-slash gameplay, in contrast with Mega Man X's ranged combat.
+Aside from his traditional "Z-Buster" and "Z-Saber," Zero also has access to a handful of additional weapons, such as a throwable shield, an extendable spear, and a set of tonfas.
+In the fourth game, Zero can also physically steal weapons from enemies.
+The Mega Man Zero series also features an in-depth ranking system that rewards the player with new abilities and enhancements in exchange for better play performance, such as copying techniques from defeated bosses.

 With its fourth installment, Mega Man Zero became the first series in the franchise to reach a definitive conclusion.